capacitor-community/firebase-analytics/README.md

 > Tip: every time you change a native code you may need to clean up the cache (Build > Clean Project | Build > Rebuild Project) and then run the app again.

+## Updating

+For existing projects you can upgrade all capacitor related packages (including this plugin) with this single command

+`npx npm-upgrade '*capacitor*' && npm install`

 ## Sample app

 https://github.com/stewwan/capacitor-analytics-demo